We don’t support this browser anymore.

 Our view on this Fund

-This fund is on the Wealth Shortlist of funds our analysts believe have the potential to outperform their peers over the long term.
-However, this is not a recommendation to buy.
+This fund does not feature on the Wealth Shortlist of funds our analysts believe have the potential to outperform their peers over the long term.
+This is not a recommendation to sell; however, if you are thinking of adding to your investments, we believe the Wealth Shortlist is a good place to start.
+View funds on the Wealth Shortlist »

 Our view on the sector